code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 # Testing the Sender and Receiver

 In order to verify that our code works, a basic `SpringKafkaApplicationTests` test case is used.
 It contains a `testReceiver()` unit test case that uses the `Sender` to send a message to the <var>'boot.t'</var> topic on the Kafka bus.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was successfully received.
-We trigger [the embedded Kafka broker using a JUnit `@ClassRule`]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
+We trigger [the embedded Kafka broker using a JUnit @ClassRule]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).

 ``` java
 package com.codenotfound.kafka;